pk-codebox-evo/gs-consuming-rest-backbone/README.ftl.md

 This controller instantiates a `HelloModel`, and then invokes its `fetch` method to fetch data from the REST service and populate the model's data fields.
 Then it instantiates a `HelloView`, passing the DOM Node where it should render, and the model.
 The view will automatically render the model using its compiled template.

+Create a boot script
+---

+Next, create the boot script, `run.js`:

+<@snippet path="public/run.js" prefix="complete"/>

+This script configures the AMD loader: `curl.config()`.
+The `main` configuration property tells curl.js where to find the application's main module, which will be fetched and evaluated automatically.
+The `packages` config object tells curl.js where to find modules in our application's packages or in third-party packages.

 Create the Application Page
 ---------------------------